 Hot dogs: Gosser Radler

-Hotdogs are very easy and go well with almost all beers.
-If you’re looking for a low ABV beer, again, we can't recommend the thirst quenching Gosser Radler enough.
+Hot dogs are very easy and go well with almost all beers.
+You can also get great vegetarian alternatives too; choosing between those that really imitate meat and those that are vegetable based.
+If you're looking for a low ABV beer, again, we can't recommend the thirst-quenching Gosser Radler enough.
 It's a great all-rounder because the low alcohol content will let you sip all evening long and the added dash of lemon will cleanse well with the fatty, salty foods like sausage.

-With IPAs like Het Uiltje Bird of Prey, the obvious food combination is curry or fish and chips, but for easy snack food, whack a pizza in the oven.
+With IPAs like Lagunitas IPA, the obvious food combination is curry or fish and chips, but for easy snack food, whack a pizza in the oven.
 IPAs are great for pairing, they work well with a lot of foods, especially hard-hitting flavours.
-Het Uiltje Bird of Prey will stand up to the salty goodness with the dominant citrus and tropical fruitiness.
+Lagunitas IPA will stand up to the salty goodness with the dominant citrus and tropical fruitiness.
 Additionally, the beer will cleanse the palate from the finger-licking greasiness.
 If that even sounds like too much effort, just grab some jalapeno crisps!

 Salty snacks: Any pilsner